Skip to content

 CPU parallelism

-When GPU is unavailable, we perform the above computation using two forms of CPU parallelization: Thread pools, and SIMD.
+When the GPU is unavailable, we perform the above computation using two forms of CPU parallelization: Thread pools, and SIMD.
 Thread pools split up the computation into threads, which the operating system delegates across multiple (For example, all) CPU cores.
-This can provide varying levels of speedups; we have observed 5x-20x generally.
-We accomplish this using the Rayon library
+This can provide varying levels of speedups; we have observed 5x-20x.
+We accomplish this using the Rayon library.

-We plan to add CPU SIMD use as well, for further speed ups.
+We plan to add CPU SIMD use as well, for further speed improvements.
 This uses special instructions which execute multiple floating point computations concurrently.
-The amount of parallelism here depends on your CPU architectures, which Daedalus detects automatically.
+The amount of parallelism here depends on your CPU architectures, which Molchanica detects automatically.
 AVX-512 is available on newer CPUs; this lets us perform 16 floating point operations concurrently.
 Older CPUs support AVX-256, which supports 8 operations concurrently.